google/accompanist/README.md

 ## Compose versions

 Each [release](https://github.com/google/accompanist/releases) outlines what version of the Compose libraries it depends on.
-Currently, there's a dual release process, depending on what version of Compose you want to target:
+We are currently releasing multiple versions of Accompanist for the different versions of Compose:

 <table>
  <tr>